LionAG/FoundationGameCamera/README.md

 3. In the launcher app click on the appropriate button.
 4. Enjoy!

-- Do not use both mods at the same time.
 - If you get an error saying that .NET runtime is missing you need to download and install [this](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.8-windows-x64-installer)

 ## Key Bindings